 In Andhra Pradesh, rapid growth in 'low-fee' private schools (starting with kindergarten classes for children as young as 3 years old) adds an additional dimension to Young Lives evidence on early educational inequalities.
-Even some of the poorest urban families (and increasing numbers of rural families) are 'voting with their feet' in favour of private schools, pointing to a crisis in the public-sector school system, which is failing to meet parental expectations on quality and accountability, despite teachers being better qualified and a great deal better paid than their private-school counterparts.
-While some argue that the low-fee private sector offers an important alternative for these families, and can contribute to Education For All goals (for example where poor children received subsidized places), there are major risks to equity, unless and until major government reforms are able to regulate private schools and/or public sector schools are reformed (Woodhead, Frost and James, 2013).
-Whilst evidence from Andhra Pradesh suggests private school pupils score higher in tests than government pupils, much of the performance differences are down to different pupil backgrounds, not the action of the school.
-Some 'value-added' effects were found, but results were inconsistent across subject areas and comparatively small suggesting without significant quality improvements that expansion of an unregulated low fee sector is unlikely to substantively increase standards (Singh, 2013).
+Even the poorest urban families (and increasing numbers of rural families) are 'voting with their feet' in favour of private schools, pointing to a crisis in the public-sector school system, which is failing to meet parental expectations on quality and accountability, despite teachers being better qualified and a great deal better paid than their private-school counterparts.
+While some argue that the low-fee private sector offers an important alternative for these families, and can contribute to Education For All goals, there are major risks to equity, unless and until major government reforms (to regulate and subsidise places for poor children) are implemented and/or public sector schools are reformed livi.

 Pre-school provision available under the long-established government programme (the Integrated Child Development Services, ICDS) was still being used by the majority of rural and especially poor rural families in Andhra Pradesh (when surveyed in 2006).
-But the majority of families in urban areas were already opting to pay for a private pre-school (including a 34% of the very poorest quintile) (Streuli, Vennam and Woodhead, 2011; Woodhead and Streuli, 2013).
+But the majority of families in urban areas were already opting to pay for a private pre-school (including a 34% of the very poorest quintile) lavii.
 These early public-private divisions are the foundation of children's diverging educational trajectories through primary schooling and beyond.
 When these Younger Cohort children were followed up during the early stages of primary school in 2009, 44% of Young Lives sample of 7 to 8 year olds were reported to be attending a private school (a jump from 24% private school attendance among the Older Cohort when they were the same age, seven years earlier in 2002).
 Not surprisingly, capacity to access private schooling was closely linked to household wealth, ethnicity/caste, urban or rural location, and parental education levels.
-Young Lives research has also identified the impact of intra-household choices about type of school, in increasing genderlinked inequalities.
-Figure 10 shows that for the Older Cohort the gender gap in choice of private over government school only opened up around the end of primary school.
+Young Lives research has also identified the impact of intra-household choices about type of school, in increasing gender-linked inequalities.
+Figure 11 shows that for the Older Cohort the gender gap in choice of private over government school only opened up around the end of primary school.
 But for the Younger Cohort, a 9% gender gap was already evident by age 8 for the poorest rural sample.
-Figure 10 also shows the ways this gender divide in school use could widen during later childhood, if current trends were to continue.
+Figure 11 also shows the ways this gender divide in school use could widen during later childhood, if current trends were to continue.

-Figure 10.
+Figure 11.
 Growth in private sector schools is associated with gender differences (AP India, Younger and Older Cohorts, 2009 with projections to 2016)

-These findings are linked to other evidence from parents in Andhra Pradesh who report choosing to invest more in boys' education (Himaz, 2009a).
-Equivalent trends are found for health, with families opting for private healthcare due to perceived poor quality of public provision of healthcare in AP India (Pells, 2011a; Pells, 2011b).
+These findings are linked to other evidence from parents in Andhra Pradesh who report choosing to invest more in boys' education Lequivalent trends are found for health, with families opting for private healthcare due to perceived poor quality of public provision of healthcare in AP India Lixix.
 But private healthcare (like private schooling) can create large household debts, in the absence of government subsidies, thus fuelling inequalities, as well as further impoverishing already poor households.